richardax/Smart-Home-Controller/3xAA-sensor-board/README.md

 - Go to ESPHome add-on (not the integration)
 - The device will be discovered, press Adopt
 - You will be asked to rename it if you want, press Adopt
-- Configuration created, you can press install here, or make some changes if you want to (not that once you install, the device will sleep most of the time and you will need to take some extra steps to install via OTA, or use USB)
+- Configuration created, you can press install here, or make some changes if you want to (note that once you install, the device will sleep most of the time and you will need to take some extra steps to install via OTA, or use USB)
 - To check the code and make changes:
   - Press skip, not install
   - Press close